-And the question is -- Why do you have so many HIB visa applications/employees?
+And the question is -- Why do you have so many H1B visa applications/employees?

 Sonoran Science Academy